-- OBOR is a unilateral ideational of China and there is a lack of transparency in its working.
-The process is not participatory and collaborative in nature.
+- OBOR is a unilateral ideational of China and there is a lack of transparency in its work.
+The process is not participatory and collaborative.

-- OBOR seems to be primarily driven by broad geostrategic and geopolitical aim.
-For Example, China-Pakistan Economic Corridor gives de facto legitimization to Pakistan’s rights in Pakistan Occupied Kashmir which is against India’s interests.
-Since this port is closer to the Persian Gulf, it could be used as a transshipment point for China’s energy supplies obviating the needs to go through the Strait of Malacca in South East Asia.
+- OBOR seems to be primarily driven by broad geostrategic and geopolitical aims.
+For Example, the China-Pakistan Economic Corridor gives de facto legitimization to Pakistan’s rights in Pakistan Occupied Kashmir which is against India’s interests.
+Since this port is closer to the Persian Gulf, it could be used as a transshipment point for China’s energy supplies obviating the need to go through the Strait of Malacca in Southeast Asia.
 Apart from serving as a commercial port, Gwadar is also deep enough to accommodate submarines and aircraft carriers.
-Thus it may be used as a military port by People Liberation Army Navy in future.
+Thus it may be used as a military port by the People’s Liberation Army Navy in the future.

 What should India do to counter One Belt One Road?

-- Project Mausam: It is soft power diplomacy by India.
-The project is under Ministry of Culture and its purpose is to reconnect and re-establish communication links between countries of Indian Ocean and enhancing their cultural values.
+- Project Mausam: It is a soft power diplomacy by India.
+The project is under the Ministry of Culture and its purpose is to reconnect and re-establish communication links between countries of the Indian Ocean and enhance their cultural values.

-- Chabahar Port: Chabahar’s location give India access, besides Iran, to Afghanistan, central Asia, and Europe, bypassing Pakistan altogether and cutting down significantly current travel distances and time.
-International North South Transport Corridor initiated by India, Russia, and Iran is another connectivity solution for India in Central Asia.
+- Chabahar Port: Chabahar’s location gives India access, besides Iran, to Afghanistan, Central Asia, and Europe, bypassing Pakistan altogether and cutting down significantly current travel distances and time.
+International North-South Transport Corridor initiated by India, Russia, and Iran is another connectivity solution for India in Central Asia.